Published by Jeremy. Last Updated on November 14, 2023.

 Who should stay here: Convention center guests, those looking to explore downtown or the Strip District, those who want a higher-end room.

-Things to consider: Parking with in-and-out privilege is $26 per night, and $22 per night without access.
+Things to consider: Parking with in-and-out privilege is is charged nightly.
+They may offer a reduced rate without in-and-out access, too.
 This hotel is incredibly popular on weeknights; however, it can be near capacity during weekend sporting events, too.

 Hampton Inn & Suites Pittsburgh Downtown